SneakyPeet/EasyEventSourcing/ReadMe.md

 ###Shipping (todo)

 * A shipping instruction is created when an order has been paid for and a shipping address has been provided.
-* The shipping logic is implemented by using a saga as a state machine.
-The saga is generated from the OrderCreated Event.
-Once the saga has all the detail it needs, it will generate the shipping instruction as a command and send it to the relevant CommandHandler.
+* The shipping logic is implemented by using a process manager as a state machine.
+The process manager is generated from the OrderCreated Event.
+Once the process manager has all the detail it needs, it will generate the shipping instruction as a command and send it to the relevant CommandHandler.
 * We will assume a shipping instruction equates to a delivered package and mark our Order as complete.

 ###Customer Details (todo)